-However, well clogging by sediments in the source water does appear to affect well performance during the 2019 injection trial.
-Over the five periods of injection during the 2019 trial, well backwashing between these periods of injection appear to have temporarily increased the well performance followed by rapid decline.
-The results underpin the importance of controlling turbidity levels in the injection water to maintain well performance during injection.

-All injection trial test results have been reviewed and compliance with resource consent has been assessed.
+- However, well clogging by sediments in the source water does appear to affect well performance during the 2019 and 2020 injection periods.
+Well backwashing between periods of injection during 2019 and 2020 appear to have temporarily increased the well performance followed by an initially rapid decline and then a more stable well performance.
+The results underpin the importance of controlling turbidity levels in the injection water (i.e., source water) to maintain well performance during injection and minimise risks of aquifer clogging.
+Further improvement of sediment removal by improving the Arkal filter performance or other options (including the use of sedimentation ponds) for pre-treatment of source water, is recommended. - All injection trial test results have been reviewed and compliance with resource consent has been assessed.
 It is concluded that the 2019 injection trial generally complied with the conditions of consent.
+The 2020 injection period did not fully comply during the initial stages, but generally complied thereafter.